alt-text-org/image-match-rs/README.md

 in [this research](https://github.com/alt-text-org/image-algo-testing) images with a similarity greater than `0.6` can be considered likely matches.

-If the `img` feature is used, also provided is `get_image_signature(image)` which uses the [image library](https://crates.io/crates/image) to handle unpacking the image into an rgba buffer.
-Both signature functions also expose `tuned` versions which allow tweaking the crop percentage used during the signature computation, as well as the size of the collection grid which controls the length of the feature vector produced.
+If the `img` feature is used, also provided are `get_image_signature(image)` and `get_file_signature(path)` which use the [image library](https://crates.io/crates/image) to handle unpacking the image into an rgba buffer.
+All signature functions also expose `tuned` versions which allow tweaking the crop percentage used during the signature computation, as well as the size of the collection grid which controls the length of the feature vector produced and the size of the square around each grid point averaged to produce a value for that point.

 Future Work